Territory (animal): Resources defended

 Territory defence in male variegated pupfish (Cyprinodon variegatus) is dependent on the presence of females.
 Reduced aggression consistent with the dear enemy effect occurs between conspecific neighbours in the absence of females, but the presence of a female in a male's territory instigates comparably greater aggression between the neighbours.

 In the Skylark (Alauda arvensis), playbacks of neighbour and stranger songs at three periods of the breeding season show that neighbours are dear enemies in the middle of the season, when territories are stable, but not at the beginning of the breeding season, during settlement and pair formation, nor at the end, when bird density increases due to the presence of young birds becoming independent.
 Thus, this dear enemy territoriality relationship is not a fixed pattern but a flexible one likely to evolve with social and ecological circumstances.

 Some species of bees also exhibit territoriality to defend mating sites.
 For example, in Euglossa imperialis, a non-social bee species, males have been observed to occasionally form aggregations of fragrance-rich territories, considered to be leks.
 These leks serve only a facultative purpose for this species, in which the more fragrance-rich sites there are, the greater the number of habitable territories.
 Since these territories are aggregated, females have a large selection of males with whom to potentially mate within the aggregation, giving females the power of mate choice.
 Similar behaviour is also observed in the Eulaema meriana orchid bee.
 Males in this species of bee show alternative behaviours of territoriality and transiency.
 Transient male bees did not defend territories, but instead flew from one territory to the other.
 They also did not engage in physical contact with the territorial males.
 On the other hand, territorial males patrolled an area around a tree and used the same territory for up to 49 days.
 It also appeared that they gave up territories to new males without violence.
 Males defend territories solely for mating, and no other resources such as fragrances, nests, nest construction materials, nectar, or pollen are found at these territories.

 Single resource territories

 Although most territories contain multiple (potential) resources, some territories are defended for only one purpose.
-European blackbirds may defend feeding territories that are distant from their nest sites, and in some species that form leks, for example in the Uganda kob (a grazing antelope) and the marine iguana, males defend the lek site which is used only for mating.
+European blackbirds may defend feeding territories that are distant from their nest sites, and in some species that form leks, for example in the Uganda kob (an antelope) and the marine iguana, males defend the lek site which is used only for mating.